nosas/blog/deep_learning_python/ch2/article.md

 However, I will not be covering these concepts in this article because they diverge from the high-level concepts I wish to cover.
 I recommend reading the book's chapter on geometric interpretations of tensor operations.

-However, I will briefly summarize how François collates deep learning to the uncrumpling of a crumpled piece of paper as this perspective was an eye-opener for me.

-### Geometric interpretation of deep learning

-We learned that neural network consist entirely of chains of tensor operations, and that these tensor operations are simple geometric transformations of the input data.
-It follows that we can interpret a neural network as a complex geometric transformation in a high-dimensional space, implemented via a series of simple steps.

 ---